 Tarifa has an awesome dedicated biking/running/skateboarding trail that follows the promenade and loops around part of town.
 It is smooth, car-free and relatively flat – the perfect place to get some fresh air and exercise!

-We took a long boarding lesson with Girls Love Boards and had a fantastic time.
+We took a longboarding lesson with Girls Love Boards and had a fantastic time.
 If the wind and waves have disappeared you may be wondering what to do in Tarifa.
-This is a great option as you can practise the same skills on a different kind of board.
+Spain is full of outdoor activities and Tarifa is no exception.
+The great thing about being in a kitesurfing town is that people have plenty of activities for calm days.
+Longboarding is a great option as you can practise the same skills on a different kind of board.

 Discover Tarifa’s History

 If you’re a history buff and wondering what to see in Tarifa, there is plenty to keep you busy.
 Hiking along the Mediterranean coast offers various ruins including Punta de Oliveros, Torre Vigía Guadalmesí and bunkers looking across the Gibraltar Strait.
 We enjoyed exploring the interior of a few of the bunkers and ruins along the trail.

 In town, there is the Castillo de Guzman el Bueno.
 Built in 960, the fortress has a rich history given its important location along the Gibraltar Strait.
 It is open daily for visitors and guided tours are run at noon (a minimum number of people is required during the winter).